You will need to accept the terms of service and click continue.

 You will now see a screen similar to the screenshot below.
 Do not worry about the estimated cost shown.
 We are going to configure this for the free tier hosting from Google.
 Follow my instructions exactly in order to set this up correctly.

 First enter a deployment name for your hosting.
-Since this is for a resume website I am inputting resume-website.
-It needs to be entered lower case and there can be no spaces.
+Since this is being set up for a resume website I am inputting resume-website.
+If you are doing a lawncare website then yo can put “lawncare-website.”
+It needs to be entered lower case, and there can be no spaces.